 Evaluation and Modification: The Town finds this BMP to be an effective method of getting citizens informed on the stormwater issues and illicit discharges.
-The Town along with the County have decided to make this program more robust and will retire this BMP.
-A new similar BMP will be developed for the next permit year and beyond, and the MS4 Program Plan will be accordingly updated.
+This method has seen a decrease in participants and the Town will address this with Clean Valley Council.